Chandan Ka Palna Resham Ki Dori

 Chandan Ka Palna Resham Ki Dori is a television serial that appeared on Zee TV channel in 2001.
 The series aired every Monday to Friday at 9pm IST.
 The show was inspired from the Hindi movie Chori Chori Chupke Chupke, and deals with the somewhat taboo subject of a childless couple and a surrogate mother.

 Synopsis

 The story revolves around the Bhimani family, where the head of household, Mr. Bhimani pressures his son to produce a 'male heir' for their business empire.
 But he is unaware of the situation that his son and daughter-in-law are unable to have a child due to medical issues.
 However, to fulfill the desire of their father, the hapless couple get into an arrangement with another woman to be a surrogate mother for their male child.
 But just when everything seems to be going smoothly between the husband, the wife and the would-be mother of the child, complications arrive and a drama starts enfolding that threatens to blow in the face of the once happy family.
-Now the questions remain that will the ‘other’ woman give away the male heir and quietly walk out of the Bhimani family?